micka-coder/talmedia/tanakh/joshua/tanakh-joshua-chapter-15-rashi_en.md

 <b>And the boundary of the north side.</b> The border line stretching along the northern border from east to west goes from the bay of the Dead Sea, from the place where the Jordan empties into it, as we have said that the width of the eastern boundary ends there; and it goes up westward to Beis Chogloh, and then the boundary line passes to the north of Beis HaArovoh which is the south of Eretz Yisroel.
 Beis HaArovo therefore is included in the boundary of Yehudah within the boundary line.

 ### passuk 6
 <b>The boundary went up to Even bohan.</b> As the border line goes toward Yerushalayim, it becomes elevated<sup>9</sup><i class="footnote">See Rashi to Verse 3.
 There is a difference of opinion regarding the name of the the place.
-According to <i>Radak,</i> the city was called <i>Even,</i> and the ruler of the city was a man by the name of Bohan, son of Reuvein.
-According to <i>Metzudos Tzion,</i> the city itself was called <i>Even Bohan,</i> and its ruler was a man called ben Reuvein.</i>
+According to <i>Radak,</i> the city was called <i>Even,</i> and the ruler of the city was a man by the name of Bohan, son of Reouven.
+According to <i>Metzudos Tzion,</i> the city itself was called <i>Even Bohan,</i> and its ruler was a man called ben Reouven.</i>

 ### passuk 7
 <b>The boundary went up to Devir from the Valley of Ochor.</b> The Valley of Ochor was between Even Bohan and Devir.